Do you send messages on LinkedIn?

-There are several opportunities to send 1-on-1 communications on LinkedIn.
-However, unless you are taking the time to personalize your messages, you are missing out on a tremendous opportunity to differentiate yourself.
+There are several opportunities to send 1-on-1 messages on LinkedIn.
+However, unless you are taking the time to personalize your messages, you are missing out on a big opportunity to differentiate yourself and be remembered.

-It is true that the frequency of LinkedIn emails has increased over the past couple of years.
-Depending on how you have configured your email settings in LinkedIn, you may be receiving frequent messages from LinkedIn Groups, LinkedIn Pulse (formerly LinkedIn Today), LinkedIn Updates (these are updates about your network) and LinkedIn Mentions (when members of your network mention you in a status update).
+It is true that the frequency of emails in our inboxes from LinkedIn has increased over the past couple of years.
+Depending on how you have configured your email settings in LinkedIn, you may be receiving frequent messages from LinkedIn Groups, LinkedIn Pulse, LinkedIn Updates (these are updates about your connections) and LinkedIn Mentions (when members of your network mention you in a status update).

 3 Types of Messages to Personalize on LinkedIn